Published on August 12, 2019. Last Updated on October 21, 2021.

 Referred to as the “Asian secret to beautiful, healthy hair,” rice bran oil is making its way from Eastern tradition to modern, natural health practices across the globe.

 The gold-colored extract comes from the outer brown husk of the rice grain.
 It is heralded as a rich source of antioxidants, a dandruff fighter, and even a natural UV protectant.
-According to various articles found online aimed at beauty enthusiasts, rice bran is the only source of a potent antioxidant known as oryzanol.
+According to various online articles aimed at beauty enthusiasts, rice bran oil is the only source of a potent antioxidant known as oryzanol.
 Also, they mention that a component found in oryzanol, called ferulic acid, acts as a hair growth stimulant.

 But what are scientists saying about the benefits of rice bran for hair?
 And what are actual studies revealing about how and why it can help with follicular and skin health?

 Rice Bran For Hair Growth in Mice and Humans

 Researchers in Korea have been looking more closely at how it is possible for rice bran extract to promote hair growth.

-One study performed on mice, called “In vivo hair-growth promoting effect of rice bran extract prepared by supercritical C02 fluid“, investigated different components found in rice bran extract (RB-SCE, or rice bran supercritical extract) and their effect on hair growth (1).
+One study performed on mice, called “In vivo hair-growth promoting effect of rice bran extract prepared by supercritical C02 fluid“, investigated different components found in rice bran extract (RB-SCE, or rice bran supercritical extract) and their effect on hair growth.
 These included:

 - linoleic acid